 DIRECTOR OF PUBLIC HEALTH EMERGENCY PREPAREDNESS AND RESPONSE

-The DPH Public Health Emergency Preparedness and Response (PHEPR) Section is under the Population Health Division and serves the public, DPH, and partners by coordinating health emergency preparedness, response, and recovery efforts; acts as stewards through strategic planning, efficient allocation of resources, and leveraging of DPH and citywide capabilities; and promotes a culture of preparedness to ensure that in an emergency, disease and injury are prevented, and accessible, timely, and equitable health and clinical services are available.
+The PHD's Public Health Emergency Preparedness and Response (PHEPR) Section serves the public, DPH, and partners by coordinating health emergency preparedness, response, and recovery efforts; acts as stewards through strategic planning, efficient allocation of resources, and leveraging of DPH and citywide capabilities; and promotes a culture of preparedness to ensure that in an emergency, disease and injury are prevented, and accessible, timely, and equitable health and clinical services are available.

 Under general administrative direction of the CCSF Health Officer/Director, Population Health Division, the 2233 Supervising Physician Specialist – Director of Public Health Emergency Preparedness and Response performs the following essential job functions: